Reza-1/simple-app-shell/README.md

 ## Basic User Interface
 Every content page contains a header and a content section (see code sample 1).
 The header section ```<div class="header">``` contains the page titles and the main navigation buttons.
 The content section ```<div class="content">``` may contain your content.
 The footer ```<p class="footer">Footer...``` is also included in the content section.

-CSS and JS code is included in the index.htm header section.
+CSS and JS code .css and script.js respectively.
 You may change the CCS and add JS code for your needs.
 You may also replace the icons files with your icons.

 The basic template includes an info page that shows version and status info.
 Status messages and version info can be set in the top of the JS section.
 You may also use the info page for general, legal and license information.